Level/abstract-leveldown/UPGRADING.md

 Now `testCommon` only implements two methods, `setUp` and `tearDown`, which became noops.

 As part of removing `location`, the abstract tests no longer use `testCommon.location()`.
-Instead an implementation *must* implement `testCommon.factory()` which should return a unique database instance.
+Instead an implementation *must* implement `testCommon.factory()` which *must* return a unique database instance.
 This allows implementations to pass options to their constructor.

-The `cleanup` method has been removed from `testCommon` and it's now up to implementations to handle this.
+The `cleanup` method has been removed from `testCommon`.
+Because `testCommon.factory()` returns a unique database instance, cleanup should no longer be necessary.
 The `lastLocation` method has also been removed as there is no remaining use of it in abstract tests.

 Previously, implementations using the default `testCommon` had to include `rimraf` in their `devDependencies` and browser-based implementations had to exclude `rimraf` from browserify builds.
 This is no longer the case.